babacoders/openusm/README.md

 # How openUSM works?

 OpenUSM uses "Container-Per-Server(CPS)" model.
-For each server management tasks, there are Python-scripts which when executed builds and run Docker containers, uses Redfish API to communicate directly with Dell iDRAC, collects iDRAC/LC logs and pushes it to ELK(Elasticsearch, Logstash & Kibana) stack for further log analysis.For n-number of Dell Servers, the overall iDRAC/LC logs gets collected to centralized ELK stack which again runs as Microservices inside Docker containers.
+For each server management tasks, there are Python-scripts which when executed builds and run Docker containers, uses Redfish API to communicate directly with Dell iDRAC, collects iDRAC/LC logs and pushes it to ELK(Elasticsearch, Logstash & Kibana) stack for further log analytics.For n-number of Dell Servers, the overall iDRAC/LC logs gets collected to centralized ELK stack which again runs as Microservices inside Docker containers.
 One can easily see iDRAC logs under Kibana UI.
 OpenUSM uses Prometheus Stack for monitoring System components like GPU/CPU monitoring using NVIDIA-DOCKER & Node Exporter.